-I coined the phrase ‘Whole Mendelism’ to interpret information about Biogeneration and Propagation using the mechanism of reproduction.
+I coined the phrase ‘Whole Mendelism’ to interpret the information about Biogeneration and Propagation using the mechanism of reproduction.
 Mendel’s Laws of Inheritance describe the transmission of hereditary traits from parent species to offspring.
 However, the story of reproductive success is not ‘Whole’ or complete without including other aspects of ‘Inheritance’.

 Cells are the building blocks of life.
 Each living Cell has three basic components, 1.
 Nucleus or genetic material, 2.
 Corporeal substance, living matter called protoplasm, cytoplasm, or cytosol which has several kinds of intracellular organelles with membranes, and 3.
-Limiting Membrane called Plasma Membrane or Biological Membrane with which living Cell separates itself from its surrounding environment including other living cells.
+Limiting Membrane called Plasma Membrane or Biological Membrane with which a living Cell separates itself from its surrounding environment including other living cells.

 Modern Evolutionary Biologists interpret Theory of Evolution chiefly as that of transmission of genetic traits giving attention to genes and alterations of genetic information or mutation.
-They do not give attention to Maternal Cytoplasmic Inheritance and Inheritance of Biological Membrane when Mother Cell reproduces to develop Daughter Cells.
+They do not give attention to the Maternal Cytoplasmic Inheritance and Inheritance of Biological Membrane when a Mother Cell reproduces to develop Daughter Cells.

 Information about Biological Inheritance has to be interpreted in reference to ‘The Law of Individuality’ that governs existence of all kinds; no Mother Cell and Daughter Cells are alike for they always exist as Individuals with Individuality with no choice of their own.

-The concept of ‘Last Universal Common Ancestor’ or ‘LUCA’ is not consistent with creative attribute of reproduction that formulates birth of new organisms as Individuals, unique, original, distinctive, and one of their own kind with no exceptions.
+The concept of ‘Last Universal Common Ancestor’ or ‘LUCA’ is not consistent with the creative attribute of reproduction that formulates birth of new organisms as Individuals, unique, original, distinctive, and one of their own kind with no exceptions.